thephpleague/uri-src/docs/components/7.0/modifiers.md

 ### Supported URI Objects

 The `Modifier::wrap` method is the entry point from which the submitted URI will be processed.
+The method accepts:

+- `League\Uri\Uri` objects
+- `PSR-7` UriInterface implementing objects
+- PHP native URI objects
-The method accepts any `Stringable` URI object as well as PHP new URI extension.
+- any `Stringable` object
+- a `string`

 <p class="message-notice"><code>Modifier::from</code> is deprecated since version <code>7.6.0</code></p>

-<p class="message-warning">While the class does manipulate URIs it does not implement any URI related interface.</p>
+<p class="message-warning">While the class does manipulate URI, it does not implement any URI related getter methods.</p>
-<p class="message-notice">If an <code>Uri</code> instance is given, then the returned object will also be of the same type.</p>

-The `Modifier` can return different URI results depending on the context and your usage.
+The `Modifier::unwrap` returns a URI object, but its type depends on the value passed to `Modifier::wrap`.

-The `Modifier::unwrap` method returns a League URI `Uri` instance unless you instantiated the modifier with a supported Uri object in which case an instance of the same URI class is returned.
+By default, it returns a League URI `Uri` instance unless you used a supported URI object with the `Modifier::wrap` method, in which case, an instance of that same URI class is returned.

 ```php
 use GuzzleHttp\Psr7\Utils;